 The notes from no. (1) to no.(26) are an integral part of these separate financial statements and should be read there to.

-Juhayna Food Industries

-(An Egyptian Joint Stock Company)

-Separate statement of comprehensive income

-For the financial period ended
+Juhayna Food Industries (An Egyptian Joint Stock Company) Separate statement of comprehensive income For the financial year ended in